I'm assuming you have a few women in your circle that have had kids and play

 I was pointed at a study (that I can't find right now) that shows that

-increased exposure to adrenaline (that fight or
+increased exposure to adrenaline (that fight or flight/fear response)

 increases the likelihood that your male offspring will be gay.
 They've